Drumich/EDIBO/HW/README.md

-Use CSV instead of XML if possible because it's better supported.
+Use CSV instead of XML if possible.

 Initialize the library in python :
 import pandas as pd